fgloris/mind-metrics/README.md

 ### How Multi-GPU Works

-- Videos are automatically distributed across available GPUs
+- Videos are put into a task queue.
-- Each GPU processes its assigned subset independently
+- Each GPU process take one task from the queue when vacant.
+- If failed, the task will be put back into the queue.
-- Progress bars show status for each GPU
+- Progress bars show accumulation for all results.
-- Results are merged into a single output file
+- Every time when a task is finished, the result file is updated.
+You can obtain intermediate results from the file.

 ## How to order files